The Bankrate promise

 Standard covenants are generally the same for all borrowers.
 An example of a standard covenant might be that a borrower must make principal payments on a loan and must make those payments by their due date.

-By contrast, non-standard covenants are unique to a particular borrower and that borrower’s individual circumstances.
+By contrast, non-standard covenants are unique to a particular borrower and that borrower’s circumstances.

 How a breach of covenant affects a borrower

-There are a range of consequences for breach of covenant.
-They could include:
+There are a range of possible consequences for breach of covenant, though not all are common among auto loans:

 - Paying financial compensation for violating a covenant